cuixiao174/christmas-tree/README.md

    - Up/Down: Vertical tilt
 3. **Open your hand** (spread all fingers): Unleash chaos mode
 4. **Close your fist**: Restore tree to formed mode
+5. **Click the snowflake icon** in the top-left corner to toggle background music on/off

 ### Mouse Controls